tatumio/ecosystem-addons/extensions/cpfpFeeEstimator/README.md

   transactionsInChain: Transaction[]
   totalSizeBytes: number // Total size of all transactions in the pending chain
   totalCurrentFee: string // Total fee of all transactions in the pending chain
-  targetTransactionSpeed: FeeTransactionSpeed
+  fast: {
+    targetFeePerByte: string
+    totalRequiredFee: string
+    additionalFeeNeeded: string
+  },
+  medium: {
+    targetFeePerByte: string
+    totalRequiredFee: string
+    additionalFeeNeeded: string
+  },
+  slow: {
-  targetFeePerByte: string // Target fee per byte for chosen transaction speed
+    targetFeePerByte: string
-  totalRequiredFee: string // Total fee required to confirm all transactions in the pending chain
-  additionalFeeNeeded: string // Additional fee required to confirm all transactions in the pending chain (totalRequiredFee - totalCurrentFee)
+    totalRequiredFee: string
+    additionalFeeNeeded: string
   }
+}
 ```

+`targetFeePerByte` - The target fee per byte for the chosen transaction speed.
+This is the fee that should be used for the CPFP transaction.

+`totalRequiredFee` - The total fee required to confirm all transactions in the pending chain.

+`additionalFeeNeeded` - The additional fee required to confirm all transactions in the pending chain (totalRequiredFee - totalCurrentFee).

 ## 🔗 Supported Networks